levistepanov/github-toc-generator/README.md

 Usage:
 This was only tested/used in Chrome
-Supports a single parameter in the `createLinks('hx')` .
+Supports a single parameter in the `createLinks('hx')` method.
 Left emtpy e.g., `createLinks()` will create links for all headings on the page.
 If you specify h1, h2, h3, or h4, it will only return heading that are whatever level you defined and higher, i.e., running `createLinks('h2')` will return all H1 and H2 headings as links.

 1. Simply open the Developers console on the page you want to create a TOC for.